0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Even after escaping such a terrible situation, the narrator still holds hope for the future of both themself and their abuser.
 After everything the abuser has done to them, the narrator still wants to see them grow and change into someone capable of love once again.
 They still see the abuser as human; a human who can change.
 In the narrator's eyes, they long to see the abuser transform back into the person they experienced at the beginning of the relationship.

 Taken as a whole, *dish rags* functions as a devastating case study in the mechanics of identity abuse within LGBTQ+ relationships.
-The song traces a complete cycle: from the narrator's desperate hope in Part I, through the painful internal reckoning of Part II, to the brutal physical aftermath of Part III.
+The song traces a complete cycle: from the narrator's desperate hope in [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part I The Shining “Son”|Part I]], through the painful internal reckoning of [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 2 A Rotting Love|Part 2]], to the brutal physical aftermath of Part 3.
 Throughout, the abuser weaponizes the narrator's vulnerabilities to maintain control: their need for escape from a hostile home environment, their fear of being forgotten, and their dependency on not being alone.
 This is identity abuse in its purest form, as defined by the HCDVCC report: the abuser exploits the narrator's marginalized identity not despite it, but because of it.
 The relationship began as a sanctuary from gendered abuse at home, yet the narrator simply traded one form of oppression for another, exemplifying the intersectional reality that LGBTQ+ individuals often face compounding vulnerabilities.
 The song also challenges heteronormative assumptions about domestic violence.
 The narrator's experience of physical abuse and psychological coercion mirrors the statistical realities outlined earlier, yet their story risks invisibility under frameworks that assume abuse follows heterosexual dynamics.
 By refusing to let the narrator simply walk away and alluding to the cycle continuing,  "dish rags" refuses tokenism.
 It offers no sanitized resolution and no easy redemption.
 Instead, it presents the painful truth that leaving an abusive relationship is rarely a single decision, but a prolonged, agonizing process that survivors must navigate without the support systems they deserve.

 ```ad-note
 After listening to the song on loop, the song almost perfectly loops over itself to the point it is almost jarring when the first verse comes back in.
 This could be indicitive of the toxic relationship loop that the narrator is feeling as they keep going back to their abusive partner.